 Another way to harness customer reviews on Instagram is to create your own stories that feature your happy customers or clients, either by creating the content yourself or asking a user to take over your stories for the day to share their thoughts on your brand.
 Takeovers like these are great ways to get organic testimonials as it gives followers the ability to share their own story.

 Most Australians still Google a brand or product when they begin their online research.
-Having a Google account will not only allow you to collect customer reviews, but also allow you to have a clear map of your business location, clear operating times and contact information available.
+Having a Google account will not only allow you to collect customer reviews but also allow you to have a clear map of your business location, clear operating times and contact information available.
 The reviews you collect on Google can also be screenshot and shared to your social media platforms or in an email newsletter.
 Such as with Facebook reviews, Google uses a five-star rating system and allows you to respond to the reviews you receive while logged into your business Google account.

 One of the most effective ways to collect organic customer reviews is to curate user-generated content.
 This can be an incredibly effective marketing strategy on visual platforms such as Instagram.
 While users may post photos or videos of your product, service or business premise and not necessarily provide a review of that in the post, it’s still a great way to build your brand credibility organically as the user hasn’t been asked to post that content.
 To help you find the user-generated content your past clients have posted, you might want to create a brand hashtag.
 This way, everything you collect will be in the same location.
 Just remember to use the hashtag yourself and remind your clients to use it when posting on their pages.

-Influencer marketing continues to increase in popularity as many brands use influencers to promote their products or act as brand ambassador.
+Influencer marketing continues to increase in popularity as many brands use influencers to promote their products or act as a brand ambassador.
 If you are going to use influencers to promote your brand, you’ll need to remember that you might not have complete control over the message they send or what they say about you.
 Especially as more influencers are becoming more transparent about sponsored posts and their partnerships so fewer people are trusting those paid opinions.
 Alternatively, you can find who is already talking about your product on social media and reach out to them for a review.

 Tips for collecting testimonials on social media

 Simply asking your customers or clients to leave a review on your social media pages at the end of their transaction can help you collect testimonials.
 However, it’s not the only way.
-A follow up phone call or email to check in with your client can double as a tool to collect a review.
+A follow-up phone call or email to check in with your client can double as a tool to collect a review.
 One of the biggest struggles you will face will be making sure that you haven’t missed anything and that you’re tracking all of your company’s social accounts, handles, and hashtags.
 This way, you can start making a note of which posts you want to use and promote.
 When you do find posts that you’d like to share as user-generated content, always reach out and ask if you can use that content for your marketing.